google/deepvariant/docs/deepvariant-quick-start.md

 Storage.
 The instructions below show how to download the data through the corresponding public URLs from these data.

+This setup requires a machine with the AVX instruction set.
+To see if your machine meets this requirement, you can check the `/proc/cpuinfo` file, which lists this information under "flags".
+If you do not have the necessary instructions, see the next section for more information on how to build your own Docker image.

 ### Use Docker to run DeepVariant in one command.

 In the 0.8 release, we introduced one convenient command that will run through